denten-books/plain-text/main.md

 ### 1.0 Abstract

-Discourse around the digital humanities needs a robust sense of the digital.
-My first chapter begins with popular intuitions about the "look and feel" of digital aesthetics.
-Here, I find that sometimes, the adjective carries the connotation of "discrete," while at other times, it is used to mean something more fluid and continuous, past the point of human perception.
+This chapter introduces the book's central themes and arguments, commencing some of the historical work necessary to the development of a shared critical vocabulary in use throughout.
+I argue that discourse around the digital humanities needs a robust sense of the digital.
+Popular intuitions about the "look and feel" of digital aesthetics suggest that sometimes the adjective carries the connotation of "discrete," while at other times, it is used to mean something more fluid and continuous, past the point of human perception.
 A discussion of Liquid Crystal Display technology (LCD) flows into a section that deals with digital representation from the perspective of analytic philosophy and through the aesthetics of Nelson Goodman.
 My summary of that tradition reveals that language and text are already in some sense "born digital," that is "reproducible" and "differentiated" throughout.
 Furthermore, digitality depends on "reliable processes of copying and preservation"---attributes that can mean something different to a philosopher than to a librarian.
-From these insights I take it that "being digital" is not an intrinsic ontological condition, but rather structure imposed from without.
+From these insights I take it that "being digital" is not an intrinsic ontological condition, but rather a structure imposed from without.
 Case studies from the history of telegraphy illustrate the concluding discussion on the nature of binary and plain text formats, in a distinction that supersedes the dichotomy between analog and digital media.

 ### 1.1 Digital Wake